wwilliamcook/Brazen/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Mozilla Public License 2.0 - see the [`LICENSE`](LICENSE) file for details.